x-bananer/MI/README.md

 ### 1. First look at the database

 You already know the `dishes` table from the first task.
-Now you need to check out two mote tables:
+Now you need to check out two more tables:

 - In `badge`, look at which badges already exist in the database.
 - In `dish_badges`, look at which badges are connected to which dishes.